Fakaofo: History

 The island was sighted by the whale ship General Jackson in 1835 and named DeWolf Island after their ship's owner.
 The General Jackson returned in 1839.

 The island was then named Bowditch (after Nathaniel Bowditch), this island was visited by the American ship which was part of the first American voyage of discovery - The United States Exploring Expedition (also known as "the Ex Ex" or "the Wilkes Expedition"), 1838–1842, United States Navy Lieutenant Charles Wilkes commanding.
 Nathaniel Bowditch (1773–1838) was a noted American navigator who wrote a famous two-volume encyclopedia of navigation and sailing that is still used and published today by the Defense Mapping Agency Topographic Center (DMATC).

 In Twenty Years Before The Mast, (Note: This book should not be confused with another book with a similar title by Richard Henry Dana Jr., which tells about hide trading on the California coast in the early 19th century.)
 Charles Erskine wrote "The people found on this island had no knowledge of fire, which I believe, is the only instance of the kind on record."

 In a village on the island is a coral slab monument personifying Tui Tokelau, a god once worshiped in the islands.

 In 1889, Fakaofu and several other Tokelauan islands were claimed by Great Britain as part of the Union Islands.
 In 1916, the Union Islands were annexed to the Gilbert and Ellice Islands colony and then, in 1925, reassigned to the Dominion of New Zealand under the administration of Territory of Western Samoa.
 Unlike Atafu and Nukunono, no U.S. claims under the Guano Island Act were ever made on Fakaofu.
 Despite this, in 1979, as part of the Treaty of Tokehega, the U.S. formally renounced its prior claim on all Tokelauan islands now under New Zealand sovereignty, including Fakaofu, and a maritime boundary between Tokelau and American Samoa was established.

 Climate crisis

-Five-metre high concrete walls surround one of Fakaofo's atolls, that were constructed by residents to protect the islet from rising sea levels.
+One of Fakaofo's islets is surrounded by five-metre high concrete walls, constructed by residents to protect it from rising sea levels.